asert/zabbix-search-graph/README.md

   require_once dirname(__FILE__).'/include/page_footer.php';
 ```
-For **Zabbix 4.2.x** or later added from file zabbix-v4.x.x-search-graph.php in the end of the file **/usr/share/zabbix/app/views/search.php** before:
+For **Zabbix 4.2.x** or later added from file zabbix-v4.x.x-search-graph.php (x.x - you need to use your version) in the end of the file **/usr/share/zabbix/app/views/search.php** before:
 ```
 (new CWidget())
         ->setTitle(_('Search').': '.$data['search'])